 - Rugrats originally had "Tommy Pickles and the Great White Thing".

-- A number of Cartoon Network's original series have debuted as pilots on The What-A-Cartoon Show, including Dexters Laboratory, Johnny Bravo, Cow and Chicken, The Powerpuff Girls, Mike, Lu & Og, and Courage the Cowardly Dog.
-In 2000 came "The Big Pick", which was where The Grim Adventures Of Billy And Mandy, Whatever Happened To Robot Jones and Codename Kids Next Door got their start.
+- A number of Cartoon Network's original series have debuted as pilots on What A Cartoon!
+Show, including Dexter's Laboratory, Johnny Bravo, Cow and Chicken, The Powerpuff Girls, Mike, Lu & Og, and Courage the Cowardly Dog.
+In 2000 came "The Big Pick", which was where The Grim Adventures of Billy & Mandy, Whatever Happened to...
+Robot Jones? and Codename: Kids Next Door got their start.
 For more Big Pick shows that never came to be, see "Never got beyond pilot stage" below.

 - A similar project called The Cartoonstitute was planned, but it never got off the ground and only a few shorts were completed.
 However, Regular Show was spawned from the failed project.
-The Regular Show pilot was also adapted into the Season 2 episode "First Day".
+The Regular Show pilot was Re Tooled into the Season 2 episode "First Day".
 In 2013, Uncle Grandpa became the second show to rise from The Cartoonstitute's ashes.